 Looking to save some energy?
 Most homeowners don’t realize that creating an energy efficient home actually begins with your home heating system.
 Across the United States, homeowners tend to spend about 30% of their utility costs on heating their homes, and that can add up to some fairly big bills.
-It’s why many are looking into energy efficient home heating as a way to lower costs and create a greener home
+It’s why many are looking into energy efficient home heating as a way to lower costs and create a greener home.

 What Is Energy Efficient Home Heating?